 The Rudolph Jones Student Center serves as the community center for students, faculty, and staff by providing an environment conducive for growth and exchange.
-The Office of the Student Activities, Bronco Express One Card, Photography/ID, Student Government Association, Student Activities Council and Fayettevillian Yearbook Office are housed in the facility.
-The Student Center is equipped with meeting rooms, student lounge areas, television lounge, game room, full service post office, Subway franchise and cafeteria.
-Other services available in the Center include copy machine, vending machines, and teller machine.
+The Office of the Student Activities, Office of Career Services, Dean of Students, Photography, Student Government Association, Student Activities Council, AUTOS Commuter Student Association, Fayettevillian Yearbook, and the VOICE Student Newspaper are housed in the facility.
+The Student Center is equipped with meeting rooms, student lounge areas, television lounge, recreational space with a hot grill, 100-seat movie theatre, full service post office, and cafeteria.
+Other services available in the Center include a copy machine, vending machines, and teller machine.

-Office of Student Activities
+Office of Student Engagement

-The Office of Student Activities provides opportunities for students to involve themselves in cocurricular activities.
+The Office of Student Engagement provides opportunities for students to involve themselves in cocurricular activities.
 Through this involvement, students are challenged through experiential learning and receive practical experience in program planning, leadership, problem solving, and consulting.
-The Office of Student Activities is responsible for certifying and monitoring the registration process for student clubs and organizations.
-Procedures for registering a student organization and for establishing a new student organization can be found in the Student Handbook and the FSU Guide for Student Clubs and Organizations.
+The Office of Student Engagement is responsible for certifying and monitoring the registration process for student clubs and organizations.
+Procedures for registering a student organization and for establishing a new student organization can be found in the Student Handbook.
+Student Government Association